Last Updated on February 5, 2026 by Maged kamel

 Collapse Load For A Simply Supported Beam.

-A solved problem for collapse load for a simply supported beam under concentrated load.
+A solved problem for the collapse load for a simply supported beam under concentrated load.

-We have a Simply supported beam, which has a hinged support at joint A and one roller support at B. The beam carries a concentrated load P that acts at the middle of the span, and the span length is L. The following slide image shows the definitions of the yield load and Plastic load.
+We have a simply supported beam with a hinged support at joint A and a roller support at B. The beam carries a concentrated load P at the midpoint of the span, and the span length is L. The following slide image shows the definitions of the yield load and Plastic load.

-It is required to estimate the collapse load for the beam shown.
-Due to the collapse of this beam, a plastic hinge is formed; it is then necessary to estimate the length of that plastic hinge.
+It is necessary to estimate the beam’s collapse load.
+Due to the beam’s collapse, a plastic hinge forms; it is then necessary to estimate its length.

 To create a mechanism, we need to check the beam in question.
-Check the degree of indeterminacy and then add 1 to develop a mechanism of collapse in which the beam will collapse.
+Check the degree of indeterminacy, then add 1 to develop a mechanism for collapse in which the beam will collapse.

-We have two reactions at the hinged support, and the reaction of the roller support equals =1, 2+1=3.
+We have two reactions at the hinged support, and the reaction at the roller support equals 1, 2 + 1 = 3.
 We have three degrees of equilibrium equations; then, subtract the equilibrium equations from the total reactions, 3-3=0.

 We need to convert the beam from a statically determined Stable system to an unstable beam to create the mechanism of collapse by providing an additional hinge.